 A type of acupressure performed on the hands and feet, this type of bodywork is based on the ancient Oriental theory of meridian lines carrying energy throughout the body.
 Each energy line has a part of the body that corresponds to a reflex point on the feet.
 When these reflex points are stimulated, the related organ or part of the body is also affected.

-Parts of this type of bodywork is often integrated into each session, helping to relieve stress and tension throughout the body.
+Parts of this type of bodywork are often integrated into each session, helping to relieve stress and tension throughout the body.
 Reflexology is also very helpful with areas of the body that are too tender to work directly on.

 These modalities focus to unblock and stimulate the flow of energy using gentle stretching and pressure on specific points along the body's meridians reducing tension, improving flexibility and balancing your body's energy system.